 International Women’s Day: stories from our Perkboxers

-We had a quick chat with a few of the brilliant women within Perkbox, to talk about their journeys and some of their tips for inclusivity.
+Today, we want to celebrate and hear from some of our own talented women — about their journeys and some of their tips for inclusivity.
 Have a read below!

 How they got here….

-Penni Vadachellum, Sales Development Representative: My journey at Perkbox so far has been quite exciting!
-I was previously in HR and had some experience in sales so Perkbox felt like such a good fit for my profile in particular.
-I was lucky enough to join at a time where Perkbox was kicking off massive growth plans which I personally feel quite connected to, and it's great to be able to recognise the part that I have to play in that.
+Penni Vadachellum, Sales Development Representative Manager: I was previously in HR and had some experience in sales, so Perkbox felt like such a good fit for my profile in particular.
+I was lucky enough to join at a time where the company was kicking off massive growth plans which I personally feel quite connected to, and it's great to be able to recognise the part that I have to play in that.
+I’ve since been promoted to SDR Manager so my journey at Perkbox so far has been quite exciting!

 Megan Barnett, Marketing Manager: I was working in the financial services industry in London before the pandemic hit.
 That prompted both a move back to Australia and a shift in industry.
 Perkbox has given me the opportunity to challenge myself, take ownership of a new region and exercise creativity in a purpose-driven space.